 I too will have my say; I too will tell what I know.
 For I am full of words, and the spirit within me compels me; inside I am like bottled-up wine, like new wineskins ready to burst~ Job 32:17-19 NIV

 My father-in-law died seventeen years ago without warning from a massive stroke.
-He was a good man, relatively young and reasonably healthy.
-Needless to say his death was a huge shock.
-At the funeral an acquaintance “comforted” my husband by telling him he could “relate to his grief” because his dog had died the week before.
+He was a good man, relatively young and healthy.
+His death was an enormous shock.
+Immediately following the funeral one of his work colleagues “comforted” my husband by telling him he could “relate to his grief” because his dog had died the week before.

 I know a man in his sixties who still remembers with tears in his eyes the sting of having his first-grade teacher tell him he was struggling to learn to read because he was “dumb.”

 A friend suffered through the heartache of several miscarriages before giving birth to two healthy children.
 After each miscarriage at least one person told her that she should be grateful she miscarried because “there was probably something wrong with it anyway”.

 If had a dollar for every time some nitwit encouraged me in an overly calm tone to “just relax” when freaking out was clearly the reasonable option, I would be writing from a lawn chair on a sunny beach right now.

 Anyone who has lived longer than a decade in this world has undoubtedly been the casualty of stupid, hurtful or just plain thoughtless words.
 The most painful kind of hurtful words are words that attack things about ourselves that we cannot change, such as our looks or intellectual abilities.
 Insensitive words wound by getting inside our heads and altering how we see ourselves and view the world.